 The first three years of life

-I come from Hungary, and I got my teacher degrees there.
+I come from Hungary, and I got my teaching degrees there.
 During my university studies, I learned a lot of psychology and pedagogy besides my major subjects.
 My love for psychology has stayed with me since then too.
-According to most Hungarian psychologists, it is best for a child if their mother can stay home with them in the first 3 years.
-In these years the best option for a child is if they can grow and develop in the family atmosphere.
+According to most Hungarian psychologists, it is best for a child if their mother can stay home with them in the first three years.
+In these years, the best option for a child is if they can grow and develop in the family atmosphere.

-Hungarian mothers often feel guilty if they put their children into a nursery and they might feel they didn’t do everything for their children.
-Conversely, here in the UK attitude towards sending the children into nursery is different because mothers can get 1-year maternity leave but 9 months is only paid leave, while in Hungary maternity leave can be 3 years.
-So, mothers in the UK don’t have a soul burden that they would be bad mums if they send their children into nurseries.
+Hungarian mothers often feel guilty if they put their children into a nursery and might feel they didn’t do everything for their children.
+Conversely, in the UK, attitudes towards sending children into the nursery are different because mothers can get 1-year maternity leave, but nine months is only paid leave, while in Hungary, maternity leave can be three years.
+So, mothers in the UK don’t have a soul burden that they would be bad mums if they send their children to nurseries.

-However, the most important aspect of this question is the financial circumstances.
-Many mothers need to go back to work because they can’t get by from one salary.
+However, the most critical aspect of this question is the financial circumstances.
+Many mothers must return to work because they can’t get by from one salary.

-In Germany, it is very frequent that fathers also stay at home with their children for a long time.
-For example, mothers start in the first 2-3 months and then fathers continue.
+In Germany, it is widespread that fathers also stay at home with their children for a long time.
+For example, mothers start in the first 2-3 months, and then fathers continue.
 Thus, fathers have got an opportunity to look into child-rearing.
-From this, we might think how magnificent this is because they absolutely share parenting, but a study reveals that in those countries where there is shared parental leave, parents less probably have a second child.
-Fathers can experience how much work looking after a child is and they don’t want another one.
+From this, we might think how magnificent this is because they share parenting, but a study reveals that in countries with shared parental leave, parents are less likely to have a second child.
+Fathers can experience how much work looking after a child is, and they don’t want another one.

-As I mentioned above I have read different types of categorizations but I would like to focus on mothers’ attitude to the mothership and to their own life and carrier.
+As I mentioned above, I have read different categorizations, but I would like to focus on mothers’ attitudes to the mothership and their own life and carrier.

 3 TYPES OF MOTHERS: